niko-forte/sunmi_mods/custom_rom/Sunmi V2 Pro/stock_mod.md

 Support Group: https://t.me/sunmi_mods_chat

-Initial release
+nitial release

 Additions:
-Unnecessary Sunmi apps removed
+- Unnecessary Sunmi apps removed
-The following apps were updated:
+- The following apps were updated:
-Google Chrome
+- Google Chrome
-Google Maps
+- Google Maps
-Gmail
+- Gmail
-Play Store
+- Play Store

-The following apps were added (They were not included in the system) Youtube
+The following apps were added (They were not included in the system)

+-Youtube
-Youtube music
+-Youtube music
-LibreOffice
+-LibreOffice
-Calendar (Yes, the system did not have a calendar app) Contacts apps (Yes, the system did not have one either) Clock app (and to set an alarm)
+-Calendar (Yes, the system did not have a calendar app) -Contacts apps (Yes, the system did not have one either) -Clock app (and to set an alarm)
-Mini pdf viewer
+-Mini pdf viewer
-Music player
+-Music player
-Screen recorder*
+-Screen recorder*
-Google Keep (notes app)
+-Google Keep (notes app)
-File manager
+-File manager
-Barcode/QR reader
+-Barcode/QR reader
-Changed the bootanimation to one with sound
+-Changed the bootanimation to one with sound

 The kernel is already pre-rooted with Magisk 27.0